UMM-CSci-3403-Fall-2018/lab-1-log-processing-qwer/README.md

 in the top of your project directory.

-:ALERT: This script can and should assume that it's being called in your project directory, so it can refer to a directory `html_components` which has the header/footer files for this graph, namely `html_components/username_dist_header.html` and `html_components/username_dist_footer.html`.
+:warning: This script can and should assume that it's being called in your project directory, so it can refer to the directory `html_components` which has the header/footer files for this graph, namely `html_components/username_dist_header.html` and `html_components/username_dist_footer.html`.
 This means that if you want to just